 Try to avoid these as much as possible!
 These foods make you "STOP" and slow you down.
 They make you feel weak.

-Foods you’re allergic to
+Donuts Pastries Fast food Soda Candy Chips Foods you're allergic to

 Basically, when you walk around your grocery store, if you start in the produce area you'll notice the perimeter is Green and Yellow light foods, and the middle is mostly Red light foods.
 Take your kids to the store with you and have them help you shop for the "Go" foods!